EuroTeQ Collider winter semester 22/23

 Introduction

-The beginning of the COVID-19 pandemic hasrocked the universities across the world with presence lectures no longer being possible and online lectures becoming daily routine.
-Even though education in presence has been now reestablished in several universities, the experience and know-how gathered over the past years about online teaching cannot be ignored.
-As the biggest difference between presence and online lecture, transport has a significant impact on the energy consumption of lectures.
-Through optimization of lecture schedules and a mix of online and on-site lectures, universities could potentially reduce their energy footprint.
-We already have developed a simple calculator tool, our elecCalc, which allows lecturers and students to calculate the energy consumption of individual lectures.
-Using this toolkit as a base, we want to expand on this idea and create a tool which is easy and convenient to use, but also sophisticated under the hood.
-Eventually, this calculator could then be routinely integrated in the planning and scheduling of lectures.
+The beginning of the COVID-19 pandemic has rocked universities across the world, with in-person lectures no longer being possible and online lectures becoming a daily routine.
+Even though in-person education has now been reinstated in several universities, the experience and expertise gathered over the past few years about online teaching cannot be ignored.
+As the most significant difference between in-person and online lectures, transportation has a significant impact on the energy consumption of lectures.
+Through optimization of lecture schedules and a mix of online and on-site lectures, universities could reduce their energy footprint.
+We have already developed a simple calculator tool, our elecCalc, which allows lecturers and students to calculate the energy consumption of individual lectures.
+Using this toolkit as a base, we aim to expand on this idea and create a tool that is both easy and convenient to use, yet sophisticated under the hood.
+Eventually, this calculator could then be routinely integrated into the planning and scheduling of lectures.

 What is the Waste Challenge?

-By challenging the participants to expand our elecCalc and create a tool that can be used to plan energy-efficient schedules, we are challenging them to understand and help others understand the impact of daily activities on our energy consumption.
-Through our challenge, all stakeholders can understand the impact of transportation on the energy consumption of lectures and acknowledge the opportunities given by digitalization.
-Having built this understanding and acknowledgment, both the challenge participants and the future users of the expanded elecCalc can efficiently shape their daily lives to avoid wasting energy, for instance through unnecessary commuting.
+By challenging participants to expand their elecCalc and create a tool that can be used to plan energy-efficient schedules, we are encouraging them to understand and help others understand the impact of daily activities on their energy consumption.
+Through our challenge, all stakeholders can understand the impact of transportation on lecture energy consumption and acknowledge the opportunities presented by digitalization.
+Having built this understanding and acknowledgment, both the challenge participants and the future users of the expanded elecCalc can efficiently shape their daily lives to avoid wasting energy, for instance, through unnecessary commuting.

 Key questions:

-• How can the students' schedules be optimized with the help of known energy consumption of individual lectures?
+- How can the students' schedules be optimized with the help of the known energy consumption of individual lectures?

-• What are key infrastructure components, through which the universities themselves can significantly save energy?
+- What are the key infrastructure components through which the universities themselves can significantly save energy?

 Desired Outcome

 The desired outcome of this challenge is an improved (re-)implementation of our elecCalc toolkit, making it a more feature-rich and user-friendly experience.
-It should provide a toolkit for both students and lecturers to analyze the energy consumption of lectures, giving them the opportunity to optimize individual lectures as well as weekly schedules under the aspect of energy efficiency.
+It should provide a toolkit for both students and lecturers to analyze the energy consumption of lectures, allowing them to optimize individual lectures as well as weekly schedules in terms of energy efficiency.

 Desired Impact

-Both lecturers and students alike have told us constantly that they would be very interested in knowing about the energy consumption of lectures, yet there is no tool available to easily gain access to this information.
+Both lecturers and students have consistently expressed interest in knowing about the energy consumption of lectures, yet no tool is currently available to easily access this information.
 With our elecCalc, we intend to change this.
-While actively changing people’s behavior towards conserving energy might be a rather ambitious goal, raising awareness about issues is an important first step in this endeavor.
-By offering an easy-to-use, yet powerful toolkit, we intend to follow this initial step with the aim to change the way university lectures are planned and held towards a less energy-intensive scenario.
+While actively changing people’s behavior towards conserving energy might be a rather ambitious goal, raising awareness about issues is an essential first step in this endeavor.
+By offering an easy-to-use yet powerful toolkit, we intend to follow this initial step with the aim of changing the way university lectures are planned and held towards a less energy-intensive scenario.

 Relevant considerations for the challenge/theme

-• The energy consumption of a lecture is very complex and influenced by several aspects.
-It is important to find a middle ground between a model simple enough so that the relevant data can be gathered easily and a model complex enough to not miss important details.
-You will need to make assumptions, but be careful to not oversimplify the model.
+- The energy consumption of a lecture is very complex and influenced by several aspects.
+It is essential to strike a balance between a model that is simple enough to gather relevant data easily and a model that is complex enough not to overlook important details.
+You will need to make assumptions, but be careful not to oversimplify the model.

-• Developing a calculator toolkit requires work on many fronts: The core calculator needs to be programmed with the appropriate model, taking care of as many edge-cases as possible.
-A pleasant and comfortable interface has to be created, such that the usage of the calculator is intuitive to use.
+- Developing a calculator toolkit requires work on many fronts: The core calculator needs to be programmed with the appropriate model, taking care of as many edge cases as possible.
+A pleasant and comfortable interface must be created, making the calculator's usage intuitive.
 Documentation has to be written.
 The list goes on.
-As a consequence, resources have to be allocated accordingly and you will need to make compromises to cover all tasks.
-What works for one university, might not work for another university.
-Make sure that the calculator is not designed to work only with one specific university in mind.
+As a consequence, resources must be allocated accordingly, and you will need to make compromises to cover all tasks.
+What works for one university may not work for another.
+Ensure that the calculator is not designed to work exclusively with one specific university in mind.

-• The current elecCalc is published under a GPLv2 license, meaning that anyone can contribute to it.
+- The current elecCalc is published under a GPLv2 license, meaning that anyone can contribute to it.
 But this also means that, if you want to use it as a base, it must not result in a proprietary calculator tool.
-Also think about modularity and expandability so that, in the future, it is easy to add more functionality to it.
+Also, consider modularity and expandability so that, in the future, it is easy to add more functionality.

-• The participants must agree with having the outcome of the challenge further expanded, for instance through other hackthons.
-Further, the participants must agree with making the outcome accessible to other TUM organizations, so that, in the best scenario, the final product can be adopted by a TUM organization and continuously used in favor of the whole TUM community and other universities.
+- The participants must agree to having the outcome of the challenge further expanded, for instance, through other hackathons.
+Furthermore, the participants must agree to make the outcome accessible to other TUM organizations, so that, in the best-case scenario, the final product can be adopted by a TUM organization and continuously used to benefit the entire TUM community and other universities.

 Relevant links